gjvnq/auto-align/README.md

 If set to true, the fields will all be collapsed (spaces trimmed) when auto align is disabled.
 The file can also be collapsed manually using the **'Auto Align: Format'** command if auto align is not enabled.

+`autoAlign.extraSpaceBefore`

+By default, an extra space is inserted before the separator to aid readability.
+If you don't want this, set this flag to false.

 `autoAlign.extraSpaceAfter`

 By default, an extra space is inserted after the separator to aid readability.
 If you don't want this, set this flag to false.